Overview of Louisiana Taxes

 East Baton Rouge Parish

-East Baton Rouge Parish is the most populous parish in Louisiana and contains the state capital, Baton Rouge.
-While property tax rates in East Baton Rouge Parish rank among the ten highest in Louisiana, they are still quite low as compared with the rest of the country.
-The average effective property tax rate in East Baton Rouge Parish is 0.51%, less than half the national average.
+East Baton Rouge Parish is the most populous county in Louisiana and contains the state capital of Baton Rouge.
+While the property tax rate in East Baton Rouge Parish ranks among the highest in Louisiana, it is still quite low when compared to the rest of the U.S. The average effective property tax rate in East Baton Rouge Parish is 0.61%, which is over half the national average.

 Thinking about a move to New Orleans?
-The city (which is coterminous with Orleans Parish) has the second highest property tax rates in the state of Louisiana, although those rates are still far below the national average.
-The average effective property tax rate in New Orleans is 0.70%.
-The median annual property tax payment in New Orleans is $1,297, more than $800 less than the national median.
+The city, which is coterminous with Orleans Parish, has the second highest property tax rate in the state of Louisiana, although it's still far below the national average.
+The average effective property tax rate here is 0.78% and the median annual property tax payment is $1,714.

 St. Tammany Parish

-St. Tammany Parish has the highest property tax in Louisiana, with an average effective rate of 0.82%.
-However, property owners in St. Tammany Parish may be getting their money’s worth, especially those who have kids.
-One of the largest recipients of property tax dollars are local schools.
-The schools in St. Tammany Parish received an “A” from the state of Louisiana in 2014, one of just 10 districts (out of 74) to score top marks.
+St. Tammany Parish has the highest property taxes in Louisiana, with an average effective rate of 0.81%.
+One of the largest recipients of property tax dollars in the parish are local schools.
+It’s also worth noting that the schools in St. Tammany Parish received an A grade from the state of Louisiana in 2017.
+It was one of just 17 districts out of 74 to score top marks.

 Located in southern Louisiana, Lafayette Parish has property tax rates similar to those of other urban parishes in Louisiana.
-The average effective property tax rate in the parish is 0.50%.
-At that rate, the taxes due on a home valued at $200,000 would be $1,000 per year.
+The average effective property tax rate in the parish is 0.54%.
+At that rate, the taxes due on a home equal to the county's $177,500 median value would be $965 per year.
+In comparison, the statewide median home value is $172,100 and the median annual property tax payment is $919.

-Calcasieu Parish is the seventh most populous parish in Louisiana.
-The median annual property tax payment in Calcasieu Parish is just $398 per year.
-While home values are relatively low (the median home value is $118,300), property tax rates are even lower.
-The parish’s average effective property tax rate of 0.34% ranks as the 62nd lowest of any U.S. county or parish (out of over 3,100).
+Calcasieu Parish is one of the most populous parishes in Louisiana.
+The median annual property tax payment in Calcasieu Parish is just $644 per year.
+While the parish's $149,400 median home value is relatively low compared to national marks, property tax rates are even lower.
+The parish’s average effective property tax rate of 0.43% ranks among the lowest of all U.S. counties and parishes.

-Situated in central Louisiana along the Red River, Rapides Parish has an average effective property tax rate of 0.42%.
-That ranks as the 20th highest rate of any Louisiana parish.
+Situated in central Louisiana along the Red River, Rapides Parish has an average effective property tax rate of 0.46%.
+That comes in below the state average of 0.53%, and is almost a third of the 1.07% U.S. average.